 (ii) During the Restricted Period, the Executive agrees to provide the Company with at least fourteen (14) days' advance written notice before entering into any full-time employment, part-time employment, or consulting relationship with another person or entity.
 Such notice will specify the person or entity to which the services would be provided and the nature of the Executive's services.
-If, after the Executive provides such written notice, the Company advises the Executive that the Executive's proposed services violate the Non-Compete, and the Company is unwilling to provide a waiver (which such advice shall come within seven (7) business days following receipt by the Company of such written notice from the Executive), the Executive agrees to consult with the Board and shall not commence such services without the Company's written consent for seven (7) business days following receipt by the Executive of the advice.
-For the avoidance of doubt, after the seven (7) business day period, the Company and Executive may each return their respective positions as to whether the proposed services violate the covenants in Section 7 of this Agreement.
+If, after the Executive provides such written notice, the Company advises the Executive that the Executive's proposed services violate the Non-Compete, and the Company is unwilling to provide a waiver (which such advice shall come within seven (7) business days following receipt by the Company of such written notice from the Executive), the Executive agrees to consult with the Board and shall not commence such services without the Company's written consent for seven (7) business days following receipt by the Company advises day period, the Company and Executive may each return their respective positions as to whether the proposed services violate the company and Executive may each return their respective positions as to whether the proposed services violate the covenants in Section 7 of this Agreement.